holycrap872/partial-pong/README.md

 ## Game Development

 Now that everything is setup, you can start with developing the game.
+The file you are editing is `src/pong/main.py`.

 ## Read the Code